rtur/vim-tiddlywiki/README.md

 " If not set, this defaults to `$USER` or `$LOGNAME` (in that order) let g:tiddlywiki_author = 'thisisme'

 " Specify the location of your tiddlers.
-The subdir "tiddlers" is appended automatically if required. let g:tiddlywiki_dir = '~/docs/notes/wiki'
+The subdir "tiddlers" is appended " automatically if required. let g:tiddlywiki_dir = '~/docs/notes/wiki'

+" Set the date format to use for journal tiddlers, as in the format string of date(1).
+" This does not have to be at 'day' granularity - you can also use " months / weeks / hours / whatever makes sense to you.
+" Defaults to '%F' (ISO date = yyyy-mm-dd) let g:tiddlywiki_journal_format = '%A, %F (Week %V)'

 " Disable the default mappings let g:tiddlywiki_no_mappings=1